 On September 25, 2014, Partnership for a Healthy Lincoln was awarded a $2 million, 3 year competitive CDC grant to help improve the health of Lincoln and Lancaster county residents.

-Along with funding from the Community Health Endowment, CHI Health St. Elizabeth, and the Lancster County Medical Society, the grant will help support coordinated health improvement projects with 13 other community organizations including the Lincoln/Lancaster County Health Department, Lancaster County Medical Society, Lincoln Community Learning Centers, MilkWorks, Community Action Partnership, Teach a Kid to Fish, Malone Community Center, El Centro de las Americas, Community CROPS, Salvation Army, WorkWell, Lincoln Parks and Recreation, and 10 Health TV.
+Along with funding from the Community Health Endowment, CHI Health St. Elizabeth, and the Lancaster County Medical Society, the grant helped support coordinated health improvement projects with 13 other community organizations including the Lincoln/Lancaster County Health Department, Lancaster County Medical Society, Lincoln Community Learning Centers, MilkWorks, Community Action Partnership, Teach a Kid to Fish, Malone Community Center, El Centro de las Americas, Community CROPS, Salvation Army, WorkWell, Lincoln Parks and Recreation, and 10 Health TV.